How record labels work is an exercise in organized effort to market artists to target demographics with strategy.

 There is a lot more to what a record label is, however, especially from the perspective of the musical artist.

 So you’ve just signed with your first record label or are considering seeking a record label out.
-You may be thinking to yourself, what exactly doe modern record labels do – well, the answer may surprise some.
+The advantages of a record label are clear.
+You may be thinking to yourself, what exactly will a record label do for you?
+Well, the answer may surprise some.

-The traditional record label in decades’ past would provide the funds for an artist to record music, oversee the selling and distribution of said music, and would retain some pretty hefty fees for these services.
+The traditional record label in decades’ past would provide the funds for an artist to record music, oversee the selling and distribution of the music just like major record labels now do, and these labels would retain some pretty hefty fees for these services.

-‘Business’ used to be a dirty word among musicians but now, not so much.
-Artists are more aware than ever that the music they’re putting out is building a brand.
-Record labels help to advance an artist’s brand by overseeing their social media, consulting with them on interacting with media, and helping to promote and publicize an artist’s voice.
+‘Business’ used to be a dirty word among musicians.
+Now not so much.
+Musical artists are more aware than ever that the music they’re putting out is building a brand.

 Unlike the days of old, today’s independent record labels are not looking to alter, change, or even refine an artist’s voice.
 They’re simply looking to help maximize an indie artist’s reach, ensuring they have the greatest opportunity to achieve success in the marketplace.